Jacobi relations on naturally reductive homogeneous spaces: Introduction

 \section{Introduction}

-A Riemannian manifold $(\,M,\,g\,)$ with Levi-Civita connection $\nabla$ and curvature tensor $R$ is called a homogeneous space, if some Lie group acts transitively on $(\,M,\,g\,)$ by isometries.
-The first intrinsic characterization of homogeneous Riemannian manifolds was given in~\cite{Si}:
+A complete Riemannian manifold $(\,M,\,g\,)$ with Levi-Civita connection $\nabla$ and curvature tensor $R$ is called a homogeneous space if some Lie group acts transitively on $(\,M,\,g\,)$ by isometries.
+The first intrinsic characterization of simply connected homogeneous Riemannian manifolds was given in~\cite{Sin}:

 \begin{theorem} [I.~M.~Singer]